Kauai Beach Guide

 Hanakapiai Beach

 You’ll find this hidden gem along the Kalalau Trail.
 This is one of the most exciting and intense hikes you can do on the island of Kauai.
 You don’t have to hike the entire 11-mile trail to experience Hanakapiai Beach, as it is about two miles down the trail.
 This beach is strewn with boulders and tucked amid the folds of the jungle-covered NaPali Coast.
-Keep in mind that the water can be very rough, especially during the winter months.
-Swimming at Hanakapiai Beach is not advised.
+Swimming or wading at Hanakapiai Beach is not recommended under any conditions.
+This is one of the most dangerous beaches in Hawaii, with powerful rip currents, no reef protection, no lifeguard, and no rescue services.
+Enjoy the stunning scenery from the shore only.
 The adventurous spirit required to get to the beach makes it one of the most spectacular beaches on Kauai.

-Beach Amenities: No Amenities Available, No Road Access
+Beach Amenities: No Amenities Available, No Road Access, No Rescue Services

 Stay Nearby!
 Explore Kauai hotels on TripAdvisor